Claudio Baglioni: Biography

-In 2019, to celebrate 50 years of career, he realizes an incredible concert at the Verona Arena which for the first time is open to the public in its entirety.
-With the stage in the center and the spectators filling the entire arena in the round.
+In 2019, to celebrate 50 years of career, he held an concert at the Verona Arena which for the first time is open to the public in its entirety, with the stage in the center and the spectators filling the entire arena in the round.

-In 2020 the last album In questa storia, che è la mia was released.
-In the summer of 2022, he made the Tutti su! tour in the amphitheaters and in the summer of 2023 aTuttoCuore tour with an incredible concert at the Foro Italico in Rome then continued in 2024 around Italy in palasport and in the Arena of Verona with eight stages in September 2024.
+In 2020 the album In questa storia, che è la mia was released.
+In the summer of 2022, he embarked on the Tutti su! tour of amphitheaters and in the summer of 2023 aTuttoCuore tour with a concert at the Foro Italico in Rome, continuing in 2024 around Italy in indoor arenas and in the Arena of Verona with eight stages in September 2024.

 In 2025, the 40th anniversary edition of the album La vita è adesso, the best-selling album of all time in Italy, will be released, and in 2026, the Grand Tour of Italy's best outdoor spaces will begin.